swoogles/daml/docs/source/concepts/ledger-model/ledger-structure.rst

 #. double arrows connect exercises to their consequences, if any.
 #. the consequences are ordered left-to-right.
 #. to aid intuitions, exercise actions are annotated with suggestive names
    like "accept" or "transfer".
-Intuitively, these correspond to names of DAML choices, but they have no semantic meaning.
+These correspond to names of DAML choices, but they have no semantic meaning.

 An alternative shorthand notation, shown below uses the abbreviations **Exe** and **ExeN** for exercises, and omits the